What is full-spectrum hemp oil and how does it differ from CBD isolate?

 The largest group of phytochemicals found in cannabis, terpenes are very potent and display unique therapeutic effects.
 Some have anti-inflammatory, analgesic and antibacterial properties, while others appear to simulate the effects of endocannabinoids and neurotransmitters.
 In topical products such as CBD lotion, terpenes can aid in moving other molecules across the skin barrier, helping to make cannabinoids more bioavailable in our bodies.
 Terpenes also affect animal and human behavior when inhaled from ambient air and have been found to meaningfully impact the entourage effects of cannabis extracts.

-Many phenolic compounds found in plants, including those found in full-spectrum hemp oil are excellent sources of natural antioxidants.
+Most phenolic compounds found in plants, including those found in full spectrum hemp oil are excellent sources of natural antioxidants.
 Plants produce antioxidants to protect cells from stress.
 By consuming these cell-protective phytochemicals, humans and animals can utilize their fortifying properties to offset cell damage, reduce the effects of aging, and promote whole body healing.

-Flavonoids, the same bioactive substances that lend their health benefits to dark chocolate, are the single most important group of phenolic compounds found in food.
-They are also the most bioactive phenolics in the hemp plant.
+Flavonoids, for instance, are the same bioactive substances that lend their health benefits to dark chocolate.
+Many consider flavonoids to be the single most important group of phenolic compounds found in food.
+They are also some of the most bioactive phenolics in the hemp plant.
 The regular consumption of flavonoids is associated with decreased risk of a number of chronic diseases, including cardiovascular disease, cancer, and neurodegenerative disorders.

 Not All Hemp Oils Are Created Equal